apickli/apickli/README.md

     $: npm install -g cucumber

+### Copy example project

+You can copy existing `example-project` directory in this code repositary which has scelethon test project created with tests against `httpbin.org`

+### Start new project

+Below steps will help you to begin with API end 2 end integration tests.

 Let's start a new integration testing project for an API called *myapi*.
 The folder structure will need to match the structure expected by cucumber.js:

     test/